annatimofeyeva/MyFitnessHelper/README.md

 # MyFitnessHelper

-MyFitnessHelper - Android application that tracks your weight and calculate a recommended daily calorie intake.The app tracks your progress towards your goals and offers chat forums with fellow users.These include conversations, recepies, tips and personal success stories.
+MyFitnessHelper - Android application that allows user to track Fitness activities according to location (zip code).
+User can see a list of gyms according to a zip code, select gyms and go to a Detail Gym Page.
+User can saved Gyms and see a list of saved Gyms.
+Within this list user can change the gyms' order and delete concrete gym (animated process).

-This project was generated with Android Studio version 2.2.2.
+This project was generated with Android Studio version 2.3.3.

 ## Prerequisites